 TotalWellness is committed to providing a safe and healthy work environment.
 In pursuit of this endeavor, we have developed an exposure control plan.
-The plan is housed at the TotalWellness headquarters and is available upon request.
+The plan is available within the TotalWellness Scheduling System under the "Training and Paperwork" link.

 The most common on-site exposure to bloodborne pathogens is when a nurse accidentally sticks herself with a used needle.
 If this happens, follow the steps below.